Spanier--Whitehead duality in the K(2)-local category at p=2: Abstract

 \section{Abstract}

-The fixed point spectra of Morava $E$-theory $E_n$ under the action of finite subgroups of the Morava Stabilizer group $\GG_n$ and their $K(n)$-local Spanier--Whitehead duals can be used to approximate the $K(n)$-local sphere in certain cases.
-For any finite subgroup $F$ of the height 2 Morava Stabilizer group at $p=2$ we prove that the $K(2)$-local Spanier--Whitehead dual of the spectrum $E_2^{hF}$ is $\Sigma^{44}E_2^{hF}$.
-These results are analogous to the height 2 and $p=3$ case where $DE_2^{hF}=\Sigma^{44}E_2^{hF}$ for finite subgroups $F<\GG_2$ \cite{Beh}.
-The main computational tool we use in proving this result is the topological duality resolution spectral sequence for the spectrum $E_2^{h\mathbb{S}_2^1}$ at $p=2$ constructed in \cite{BG}.
+The fixed point spectra of Morava $E$-theory $E_n$ under the action of finite subgroups of the Morava stabilizer group $\GG_n$, and their $K(n)$-local Spanier--Whitehead duals can be used to approximate the $K(n)$-local sphere in certain cases.
+For any finite subgroup $F$ of $\mathbb{G}_2$ at $p=2$ we prove that the $K(2)$-local Spanier--Whitehead dual of the spectrum $E_2^{hF}$ is $\Sigma^{44}E_2^{hF}$.
+These results are analogous to the known results at height 2 and $p=3$.
+The main computational tool we use is the topological duality resolution spectral sequence for the spectrum $E_2^{h\mathbb{S}_2^1}$ at $p=2$.

 The Spanier--Whitehead dual $DX$ of a spectrum $X$ is defined as the function spectrum